AMikroulis/octopus/README.md

 <b>example-1-ABC0001_L_2025-01-31</b> will match the left eye from subject with ID "example-1-ABC0001", examined on 2025-01-31 (January 31st, 2025)

 ### 5.1 Extracting Frames from AVI Files (Batch Preprocessing)
-Open a filder ("open" button) and select AVI files (hold CTRL to select multiple).
+Open a folder ("open" button) and select AVI files (hold CTRL to select multiple).

 Enable "force redo" to overwrite existing files.